 Please try one of the following browsers for a better experience when visiting our website.
 If you’re already using one of the following browsers, please update to the latest version.

 Disclaimer: If you access our website with Internet Explorer,

 pages may display poorly, and features may not function as intended.

 A Fictitious Business Name shall be filed within 40 days of first transacting business.
 Once registered, it is effective for 5 years.
 The fictitious business name will need to be re-registered prior to the date of expiration or if the business location changes.
 Once a Fictitious Business Name statement is filed, it must be published in an adjudicated newspaper one day per week for four consecutive weeks.
 Publication must start within 45 days of filing the statement with the County Clerk's office.

 Duplicate submissions will delay the overall processing time and are not eligible for a refund.

-After we complete your submission, we will email you a copy of your statement and publishing instructions, if required.
+After we complete your order, we will email you a copy of your filing and publishing instructions, if required.
+Keep in mind when opening the attachment of your Fictitious Statement filing, it can only be opened on a computer and not on any cell phone device.
 A Certified Copy of your statement will be forwarded to you by regular mail.

 We cannot accept responsibility for any filing attempted by mail.